bernie-skipole/indi/README.md

 # indiredis

 This Python3 package provides an INDI web client for general Instrument control.

 INDI - Instrument Neutral Distributed Interface.

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-The package does not include indiserver or drivers, but is compatable with them.
+The package does not include indiserver or drivers, but is compatable with them, indiserver is an application (debian package indi-bin) which runs instrument drivers, and listens on port 7624.
+This, or other INDI clients, connect to this port and using an XML based protocol, control the connected instruments.

-Though INDI is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.
+Though the INDI protocol is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.

-The package can be imported, or run directly with the python -m option.
+This indiredis package can be imported which gives functions for running a web client connected to an INDI server port, an MQTT server or directly to INDI instrument drivers.
+If indiredis is run with the python -m option, then the web client is started and connects to an INDI server port.

+This web client uses a redis database to hold instrument values, so a redis instance is needed, generally running on the same host as indiredis.

  For example:

-Your host should have a redis server running, typically with instruments connected by appropriate drivers and indiserver.
+Your host typically has instruments connected by appropriate drivers and indiserver.
 For example, in one terminal, run:

 > indiserver -v indi_simulator_telescope indi_simulator_ccd